-In 47 states and 3 US territories, state boards of education provide citizen voice and lay leadership for state education policymaking.
+In 47 states and three U.S. territories, state boards of education provide citizen voice and lay leadership for state education policymaking.
 State boards serve as an unbiased broker for education decision making, establishing and articulating the long-range vision and needs of public education and making coherent, well-articulated policies to ensure all students have the opportunity to achieve.

 While every state defines the scope of board responsibility differently, virtually every state board of education has responsibility for the following: